 From the list of Policy Values for this bucket, click on the Template (Bucket > Tags > Template) item to bring up the policy value.

 The Policy Value page shows the Policy Hierarchy on the left, and the current value in the box.

 In the example above you can see that the policy value is

-(in other words, a blank array), and that this value comes from the default.
+a blank array), and that this value comes from the default.